 You can use a saucepan or coffee pot for this recipe.
 You'll notice after a few minutes of boiling that the grounds will clump together and float to the top--this action is why the coffee has such a mild taste.
 Adding the cold water creates a "French press" effect, causing the mass of grounds to sink to the bottom of the pot.

 - 9 1/4 cups water, divided

 - 3/4 cup freshly ground coffee (medium to coarse grind)

 - 1 egg

-When water is boiling, carefully pour in the egg-coffee mixture, turning down the heat if necessary to prevent it from boiling over.
+- When water is boiling, carefully pour in the egg-coffee mixture, turning down the heat if necessary to prevent it from boiling over.
 Boil the coffee for 3 minutes.
-(Note: You’ll see that the coffee grounds will gradually bind together into a single mass that floats at the top of the pot).
+(You’ll see that the coffee grounds will gradually bind together into a single mass that floats at the top of the pot).

-After 3 minutes of boiling, immediately remove pot from heat and pour in 1 cup cold water.
-Let the coffee settle for 10 minutes; the “lump” of grounds will settle to the bottom of the pot.
+- Immediately remove the pot from heat and pour in 1 cup cold water.
+Let the coffee sit for 10 minutes; the “lump” of grounds will settle to the bottom of the pot.

 - Pour through a fine-meshed sieve or strainer into cups and serve.
 The flavor of the coffee grows stronger, without becoming bitter, the longer that it simmers.